-Instant Pot Mac and Cheese is simple, creamy, cheesy, and delicious.
-Make this pressure cooker mac and cheese recipe fast in your electric pressure cooker, and all in one pot!
+Instant Pot Mac and Cheese is creamy, cheesy, and delicious.
+This pressure cooker mac and cheese recipe is easy to make, and fast!

 Instant Pot Mac and Cheese